Elisabeth Kübler-Ross’ Five Stages of the Singularity

 Depression: “The singularity sucks!”; “We are all going to die… What’s the point?”; “The machines are so much better at everything… resistance is futile… so, why go on?”

-Acceptance: “The singularity is cool.”; “I can’t fight progress, I may as well prepare for it.”; “If I can’t defeat the machines, I might as well join them.”; “I can live forever!”
+Acceptance: “The singularity is cool.”; “I can’t fight progress; I may as well prepare for it.”; “If I can’t defeat the machines, I might as well join them.”; “I can live forever!”

 It is important to note that Elisabeth Kübler-Ross warned that these steps do not necessarily have to come in the above order.
 Nor are all steps experienced by all people.
 (Though she believes that one will always experience at least two.)
-Also, people often can experience several of the above stages in a “roller coaster” effect – switching between two or more stages, returning to one or more several times before working through it fully.
+Also, people often experience several of the above stages in a “roller coaster” effect – switching between two or more stages, returning to one or more several times before working through it entirely.

 So, what do you think?
 Can we apply the Kübler-Ross framework to the singularity?
-If yes, then, what stage are we at currently?
+If yes, then what stage are we at currently?

 If not, why not?
 And how about any alternatives?